-My astrophysical research interests are broadly focus on white dwarf stars, the final chapter of the lives for about 97% of stars in the Universe, including our own Sun in T-minus 5 billion years.
-My greatest interest in studying these ancient, retired stars is to learn about the planetary systems they harbor.
-In particular, I am looking for the carcasses of extrasolar asteroid and rocky planets manifest as clouds of debris orbiting very close to the star.
-I study how the planetary debris orbits around the star to learn about the dynamics of these remnant planetary systems and take an inventory of the chemical species within the debris to test the geochemical similarity between these rocks and those in our Solar System.
+My astrophysical research interests are broadly focused on white dwarf stars, the final chapter of the lives for about 97% of stars in the Universe, including our own Sun in T-minus 5 billion years.
+Through studying changes in brightness of these ancient, retired stars I seek to learn about the surviving planetary systems they harbor.
+I am looking for the carcasses of extrasolar asteroids and rocky planets manifest as clouds of debris orbiting very close to the star.
+I study how the planetary debris orbits around the star to learn about the dynamics of these remnant planetary systems and to take an inventory of the chemical species comprising the debris to test the geochemical similarity between these rocks and those of our own Solar System.

 Here I highlight the published research projects I have contributed to, including peer-reviewed journal articles and research posters.